 The Cabinet decides the council’s key policies.
 It is made up of:

-- Mayor Marvin Rees – existing duties plus roads and congestion, economy, external relations (including international), sports, regional work through the West of England Combined Authority, city infrastructure (including arena), the Clean Streets campaign, City Office and democratic engagement, new Congestion Task Group
+- Mayor Marvin Rees – existing duties plus economy, external relations (including international), sports, culture, regional work through the West of England Combined Authority, city infrastructure (including arena), the Clean Streets campaign, City Office and democratic engagement, new Congestion Task Group, flooding and clean air

 - Councillor Craig Cheney, Deputy Mayor – Finance, Governance and Performance